biovcnet/topic-R/README.md

 * Amplicon _crossover_ tutorial, [see *topic-amplicons* for more](https://github.com/biovcnet/topic-amplicons).
 Using the output from qiime2 analysis
 * Import ASV table into _phyloseq_
-* Explore functionality of phyloseq: making tree, re-rooting tree
+* Explore functionality of phyloseq: making tree, re-rooting tree, bar plot of taxa
-* Explore distribution of taxa
 * Ordinations with phyloseq: PCoA, weighted UniFrac PCoA, NMDS

 [Link to video]()